Ee-Chee/angular-testing/README.md

 - toBeTrue() - Checks if the returned value is true toBeTruthy() - Check if the value, when cast to a boolean, will be a truthy value Truthy values are all values that aren't 0, '' (empty string), false, null, NaN, undefined or [] (empty array)*.
+- End-to-end is used to test the functionality of a software application from start to end by simulating real-world user scenarios and behaviours, consuming live data.

-## Setup
+## Tests

+### Unit Testing
+- isolated
 - Dependencies are preinstalled as using ng new <project>.
 - In the newer version of angular, karma.config.js is not available (test.ts as well).
 On terminal, use npx karma init to generate one.
 Then in angular.json -> test -> "karmaConfig": "karma.conf.js".
 However, this is unnecessary.

-## Tests

-### Unit Testing (isolated)

 #### Component- form test
 - see home spec -> HomeComponent